Receive a

 Here are our favorite New Orleans restaurants participating this year.
 Click on the name of the restaurant to start the reservation process.

 ANNUNCIATION Restaurant – Celebrate the holiday with four heavenly courses at ANNUNCIATION Restaurant in the Warehouse District.
-The Housemade Cheesecake Tarte with Orange Liquor Drizzle is calling our name.
-View complete menu. $69.
+The Tiramisu Ladyfingers are calling our name.
+View menu. $69.

 Read: Santa's Must Do List in New Orleans